Analytics & TestingCRM and Data PlatformsMarketing Tools

 The Haversine Formula

 The distance using the curvature of the Earth is incorporated in the Haversine formula, which uses trigonometry to allow for the Earth’s curvature.
-When you’re finding the distance between 2 places on Earth (as the crow flies), a straight line is actually an arc.
+A straight line is an arc when you find the distance between 2 places on Earth (as the crow flies).

-This is applicable in air flight – have you ever looked at the actual map of flights and noticed they are arched?
-That’s because flying in an arch between two points is shorter than directly to the location.
+This is applicable to air travel.
+Have you ever looked at the actual map of flights and noticed they are arched?
+That’s because flying in an arch between two points is shorter than flying directly to the location.

-PHP: Calculate Distance Between 2 Points of Latitude and Longitude
+PHP: Calculate the Distance Between 2 Points of Latitude and Longitude

 Here’s the PHP formula for calculating the distance between two points (along with Mile vs. Kilometer conversion) rounded to two decimal places.